davidngatia/Locker/README.md

 ## Support and contact details
- If any issues,questions,ideas and concerns are encountered,feel free to contact machngatia@gmail.com
+ If any issues,questions,ideas and concerns are encountered,feel free to contact machngatia@gmail.com or +254718546247

 ## License
 This project is licensed under the MIT License